rahulkumarm/rahulkumarm.github.io/index.md

 ### Generate unit activations (Ex: Fairface dataset)

-This project makes use of PyTorch to generate activations for all the units of any layer of a deep learning model.
+This project makes use of PyTorch to generate activations for all the units of any layer in a deep learning model.
 An example is shown for the Fairface model where the generated activations are stored in a csv file.

 <p float="left">
  <img src="https://img.shields.io/badge/Python-3670A0?logo=Python&logoColor=ffdd54" height="20"/>